-- The SDMC CDM is responsible for sections of the manual related to data collection/management, randomization, any additional methods of data collection (e.g., ACASI) developed by the SDMC and the protocol reporting plan - The LC and/or other representative are responsible for sections of the manual related to laboratory processing, testing, etc. - The DAIDS Medical Officer and other clinically-trained team members often are required to develop and/or carefully review sections of the manual related to clinical procedures - The DAIDS PAB protocol pharmacist is responsible for the development of sections of the manual related to study product management by the site pharmacist.
-The PAB protocol pharmacist also provides significant input on other sections of the SSP Manual related to participant study product use.
+- The SDMC CDM is responsible for the manual related to data collection/management, randomization, any additional methods of data collection (e.g., ACASI) developed by the SDMC and the protocol reporting plan - The LC and/or other representative are responsible for the manual related to laboratory processing, testing, etc. - The LOC will develop and manage the Study Management Overview; Accrual, Follow-up and Retention; and Clinical, Safety and AE Management manuals - The DAIDS PAB protocol pharmacist is responsible for the development of the Pharmacy Study-Specific Procedures (SSP) Manual related to study product management by the site pharmacist.
+The PAB protocol pharmacist also provides significant input on other SSP manuals related to participant study product use.
 See Section 23 for responsibilities of the HPTN Pharmacist.